vsoch/contributor-ci-llnl/README.md

 ![https://raw.githubusercontent.com/vsoch/contributor-ci/main/docs/assets/img/contributor-ci.png](https://raw.githubusercontent.com/vsoch/contributor-ci/main/docs/assets/img/contributor-ci.png)

-This repository will contain [Contributor CI](https://github.com/vsoch/contributor-ci) results for LLNL, meaning data extracted from repos and members defined in  [contributor-ci.yaml](contributor-ci.yaml) that are generated and then pushed back to the repository.
+This repository contains [Contributor CI](https://github.com/vsoch/contributor-ci) results for LLNL, meaning data extracted from repos and members defined in  [contributor-ci.yaml](contributor-ci.yaml) that are generated and then pushed back to the repository.

+> **Note** that automated extractions were paused on 12/26/2021 by @vsoch as it's wasteful to run jobs that are producing results nobody is looking at.
+If we want to continue, we can un-pause in the future.

 The extractions are done with a GitHub workflow, [.github/workflows/extract.yaml](.github/workflows/extract.yaml) but you can run the same command locally as follows: